icopy-site/awesome/docs/awesome/awesome-cl.md

 * [CLOS MOP specification](https://clos-mop.hexstreamsoft.com/) - A modern public domain online version of chapters 5 and 6 of The Art of the Metaobject Protocol
 * [Common Lisp Standard Draft](http://cvberry.com/tech_writings/notes/common_lisp_standard_draft.html) - The final draft of the Common Lisp specifications, in a well formatted PDF.
 * [Common Lisp the Language](http://www.cs.cmu.edu/Groups/AI/html/cltl/cltl2.html) - The original standard for Common Lisp before the ANSI spec.
 * [Minispec](https://lamberta.github.io/minispec/) - A friendlier, but less-complete, version of CLHS.
-Also contains documentation for some commonly-used CL libraries (https://github.com/CodyReichert/awesome-cl/blob/master/such as Alexandria).
+Also contains documentation for some commonly-used CL libraries (such as Alexandria).
 * [Simplified Common Lisp reference](http://jtra.cz/stuff/lisp/sclr/index.html) - The simplified version of CLHS.
 * [Quickdocs](http://quickdocs.org/) - A reference for the libraries provided by Quicklisp.